 At present, the official ESO integration and testing platform for P2PP is Scientific Linux.

-We provide the installation kit for P2PP in the form of a tarball (see below).You should have Java 1.7 (or a higher version) installed on your machine to run the software.
+We provide the installation kit for P2PP in the form of a tarball (see below).You should have Java 1.7 (or 1.8) installed on your machine to run the software.
 As a courtesy, we also provide ready-to-use Java 1.7 tarballs for some platforms.

 Although ESO is not able to guarantee that P2PP will work correctly on all platforms, support is available on a best-effort basis from the ESO User Support Department.